MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 Text-based recognition substantially outperforms image-based recognition, but both exhibit uneven spatial understanding.

 ### Key Findings
-- **Central London boroughs dominate predictions** across both modalities, regardless of input origin
+- **Central London boroughs consistently dominate model predictions** across both image and text modalities, independent of input type.
-- **Outer boroughs are frequently misclassified or never predicted correctly**, resulting in effective digital invisibility
+- **Outer boroughs are systematically under-recognised**, with many frequently misclassified or never predicted correctly, resulting in effective digital invisibility.
-- Certain boroughs act as **default cognitive anchors**, absorbing misclassifications from diverse locations
+- **A small number of boroughs function as cognitive defaults**, absorbing misclassifications from multiple, geographically distinct areas rather than errors being evenly distributed.
-- PCA reveals that geographically distant boroughs are often **cognitively collapsed** into similar representations
+- **PCA reveals representational collapse**, where geographically distant boroughs are treated as cognitively similar based on shared recognition and visibility profiles.
-- Image and text modalities show **structurally different cognitive maps**, indicating modality-dependent spatial reasoning
+- **Image-based and text-based models produce structurally different cognitive maps**, indicating modality-dependent spatial reasoning rather than a single unified representation.
-- Socio-economic status is strongly linked to model performance: boroughs with lower deprivation levels are not only predicted more frequently, but are also identified more correctly, while higher-deprivation areas suffer from both lower visibility and lower accuracy
+- **Socio-economic status strongly predicts model behaviour**: less deprived boroughs are both more visible and more accurately recognised, while higher-deprivation areas experience compounded suppression in both frequency and accuracy.

 ### Human–AI Comparison
-- AI systems replicate known human centrality bias
+- AI systems reproduce well-documented **human centrality bias** observed in classic urban cognition studies.
-- However, they **amplify it**, producing stronger central dominance and deeper peripheral suppression than observed in human experiments
+- Crucially, they **amplify this bias**, exhibiting stronger central dominance and deeper peripheral neglect than has been measured in human experiments.

-LLMs do not merely mirror human cognitive maps — they **reshape and intensify them**.
+LLMs do not simply reflect human cognitive maps — they **reconstruct and intensify them**, reshaping how urban space is prioritised and perceived in AI-mediated systems.

 ---